To learn more about SD Worx and its Power of Payroll campaign, download its white paper on unlocking the power of payroll here.

 How payroll reporting can power-up your staff planning

 We often talk about how payroll technology can improve the efficiency of the HR and payroll department itself, but what about the efficiency of the organization as a whole?
-It’s vital that global organizations are run as efficiently as possible – however, this isn’t only the concern of the finance department in today’s data driven business landscape.
-With potentially easy access to a broad and detailed selection of employee data, the HR and payroll department can ensure that the organization’s staff planning is accurately informed to better control staffing costs and improve efficiency across the business as a whole.
+With easy access to employee data, the HR and payroll department can help the organization’s better control staffing costs and improve efficiency across the business as a whole.